Ceenuggets/COVID19_Update/README.md

 This repository is purely for eduational/learning purposes.

-Feel fee to make the best out of it.
+Feel free to make the best out of it.

 Thank you.